eallion/mastodon-embed-timeline/README.md

 // Hide preview for links.
 Default: don't hide
 hide_preview_link: false,

-// Show custom emojis available on the server.
-Default: show them
+// Hide custom emojis available on the server.
+Default: don't hide
-show_emojos: true,
+hide_emojos: false,

 // Converts Markdown symbol ">" at the beginning of a paragraph into a blockquote HTML tag.
 Default: don't apply
 markdown_blockquote: false,